johannschopplich/kirby-blurry-placeholder/README.md

 <details>
 <summary>🎨 Animating with the "Blur Down" Technique</summary>

-> ⚠️ **Disclaimer**: Please avoid copying any code until reading this section in full.
+> ⚠️ **Disclaimer**: Please avoid copying any code until reading this section.
 This is an experimental technique that comes with caveats (mostly performance issues).

-When using Loadeer.js, we can target all lazyloaded images with `[data-lazyload]` and refine this selection with `[data-src]` only to target the images that haven't been fully loaded yet.
+When using Loadeer.js, we can target all lazy-loaded images with `[data-lazyload]` and refine this selection with `[data-src]` only to target the images that haven't been fully loaded yet.

 ```css
 img[data-lazyload][data-src] {